 |Young Citizens Challenge Winners 2014 – Lickhill primary||Young Citizens Challenge 2014||Young Citizens Challenge 2013 Winner – St Ambrose||ContinU Primary pupils in anti-racism event|

-For slightly older students (Yr10) we are delighted to have launched our innovative ‘Community Ambassadors’ programme, across our 8 partner high schools in Wyre Forest & Hagley.
+- Since 2014 we have run the award-winning*, innovative ‘Community Ambassadors’ programme across our 8 partner high schools in Wyre Forest & Hagley for Year 10 students.
 This programme engages and tasks a core team of Yr 10 students with formally and informally delivering positive messages to their peers in school and outside of school around issues like: crime prevention, anti-bullying, healthy relationships, volunteering, citizenship and staying safe.
 The programme has been generously supported by funding by the West Mercia Police & Crime Commissioner.
 Training for the students in presentation and research skills is delivered by our friends at Vestia Community Housing Education and Training , hosted at WFDC by our colleagues in Safer Wyre Forest Partnership, with whom we are co-delivering this programme.
 The Community Ambassador ‘action’ is all going to be caught in the blog – so click this link to see what’s happening

 |Community Ambassadors 2014-15, launch event at Kidderminster Town Hall||Community Ambassadors 2014-15 cohort – freshly trained!||Community Ambassadors launch event – the Bewdley School team|

-In 2014 we launched the ‘Be The Change’ Award for Yr12 students who have made a striking and notable contribution to their local and wider community.
-Each head-teacher/principal in the partnership nominated a student who has made a particular contribution to the lives and wellbeing of others – whether through volunteering, peer support, charity fundraising or a combination of these.
-Ten truly remarkable young people were celebrated this year in 2015 in the second cohort of ‘Be The Change’!
+- In 2014 we launched the ‘Be The Change’ Award for Yr12 students who have made a striking and notable contribution to their local and wider community.
+Each headteacher/principal in the partnership nominated a student who has made a particular contribution to the lives and wellbeing of others – whether through volunteering, peer support, charity fundraising or a combination of these.
+So far 25 truly remarkable young people have been celebrated and we look forward to the 2018 cohort of ‘Be The Change’!

 |Be The Change 2014 winner for Kidderminster College||Be The Change 2014 winner for Baxter College||Be The Change 2014 winner for Haybridge|